 5. Winter Storms

-For the most part, Nevada is well-equipped to handle winter storms.
+For the most part, Nevada is well-equipped to handle bad weather.
 Their robust transportation system, building codes, and local and state jurisdictions are prepared to respond during winter events.
 Only when the snow and/or winter rain accumulations become severe, do they require external assistance.

 Severe winter storms are considered a medium hazard in the Silver State.
 If you live near mountainous areas, it’s necessary to become prepared.
-Commuters should always carry an emergency kit in their vehicle with enough supplies to be able to eat, drink, and stay warm should the vehicle become stranded.
+Commuters should always carry an emergency kit with a first aid kit in their vehicle in the event of a weather-related accident.

-Also, have supplies at home that will keep your home and family members safe, and consider the possibility of long-lasting power outages.
+Also, have supplies at home that will keep your home and family members safe, and consider the possibility of a long-term power outage.
 Check out this winter preparedness guide for more information.

 6. Severe Storms